umrover/mrover-ros/src/esw/science_board/README.md

 - [ ] Move beaglebone stuff into config file
 - [ ] Test with ROS
 - [ ] Make sure messages and topics are consistent with the gui and teleop programs
+- [ ] Perhaps make it so that if there is a hardware mapping problem, it can be fixed in the config instead of reflashing the firmware (would prob make life easier if there is a map issue... only problem is that you'll need to rewrite logic for auto shutoff which can be annoying.)

 ---